 Julia Jones Blelock (1953–)

 Born in Montreal, JJB grew up in Woodstock, New York from the age of three.
 She was educated locally until high school, and then graduated in 1970 from Miss Porter’s School in Farmington, Connecticut.
-In lieu of college, she co-founded the family’s Stonecrop Publishing Company, and attended courses at the Spiritualists Association of Great Britain and the College of Psychic Studies in London.
-She worked with her family on the publication of It Happened in Woodstock, released in 1972.
-Later she joined the Macmillan publishing conglomerate in New York, New York, and embarked on a career of marketing and sales in the publishing, film/video and information technology (IT) industries.
+In lieu of college, she worked with her family to co-found Stonecrop publishing.
+She also attended courses at the Spiritualists Association of Great Britain and the College of Psychic Studies in London.
+Julia collaborated on the publication of It Happened in Woodstock, released in 1972.
+Later she joined the Macmillan publishing conglomerate in New York City, and embarked on a career of marketing and sales in the publishing, film/video and information technology (IT) industries.
 She was at International Data Corporation—part of the IDG Publishing Group—for 11 years, where she was promoted to Vice President.
-Subsequently she joined AMI-Partners as Senior Vice President, and later, Consultant.
-At both these firms she worked in the United States and Western Europe on behalf of hi-tech clients such as IBM, Microsoft, Hewlett-Packard, Apple, Symantec and Intel.
+In 1997 she joined market research firm AMI-Partners as Senior VP.
+She left briefly in 2000 to work at a hi-tech start-up, but soon rejoined AMI on a part-time basis as Consultant, remaining there until mid-2015.
+At both these companies she worked in the United States and Western Europe on behalf of hi-tech clients such as IBM, Microsoft, Hewlett-Packard, Apple, Symantec and Intel.